How to Become a Pilot

 There are two different routes to becoming a commercial pilot; an Integrated course and the Modular route.
 Airlines now recruit pilots from both types of schools as long as the schools involved are recognised by them as delivering a well-trained pilot.
 The qualification you need to become an airline pilot is commonly known as a frozen Airline Transport Pilot’s Licence (fATPL)].
 A fATPL is simply a CPL/IR license issued to a pilot who has completed all the necessary qualifications for a full ATPL, but does not yet have 1500 flying hours in his/her logbook.
 These hours would normally be completed in your first job as a commercial pilot or as a flight instructor.

 Integrated schools offer a complete package for your training and are generally good, but very regimented and expensive and you may have to pay large sums in advance.
 Also, it is a full-time course and there is little flexibility about the timing of your training which leads to a significant drop-out rate if you are not able to keep up with the high demands of their training courses.
 Integrated schools can be brutal and have no hesitation in dis-enrolling students who fall behind with their training.
-However, the upside is that many have good contacts with one or more major airlines (although a job with these airlines can never be guaranteed).
+However, the upside is that some have good contacts with one or more major airlines (although a job with these airlines can never be guaranteed).

-The Modular route delivers the same training more progressively and can involve more than one school if required (e.g.mPPL flying school, ATPL ground school, CPL/IR flying school, MCC course).
+The Modular route delivers the same training more progressively and usually involves more than one school for each of the 4 stages: PPL licence; ATPL ground school; flight school for CPL and Multi-engine Instrument Rating (MEIR); simulator MCC/APS course.
 The main advantage is cost – it is by far the cheaper option that leads to exactly the same qualifications needed to becoming an airline pilot – a frozen ATPL.

-- (6-10 months residential or at least one year distance learning course).
+• (takes 6-8 months residential or at least one year distance learning course).

-- Commercial flight training, comprising:
+• Commercial flight training, comprising:

-- Commercial Pilot’s Licence (CPL) - 15 hours in 6 weeks.
+• Commercial Pilot’s Licence (CPL) - 15 hours in 6 weeks.
+Usually on SEP.

-- Multi-Engine Type Rating (ME) – 6 hours in 2 weeks on light twin.
+• Multi-Engine (ME) Type Rating – 6 hours in 2 weeks on light twin.

-- Instrument Rating (IR) test prep on a ME aircraft / simulator- about 50 hours and 8 weeks.
+• Instrument Rating (IR) test prep on a ME aircraft / simulator- about 50 hours and 8 weeks.

-- Instrument Rating (IR) flight test by CAA or EASA Examiner on light twin.
+• Instrument Rating (IR) flight test by CAA or EASA Examiner on light twin.

 Costs Involved

-Overall, you should budget from around £120,000 for an Integrated course or a total of £65,000 to complete your commercial licence training using the Modular route (from zero to CPL/IR).
-This modular route cost of £65k includes our ATPL ground school course costs mentioned above and a PPL costing £10k.
-At times, there have been a few sponsored places offered by some airlines, but these are highly competitive and are generally loans that are paid back during the early years of your employment.
+Overall, you should budget from around £130,000 for a leading Integrated course or a total of £86,000 to complete your commercial licence training using the Modular route (from zero to frozen ATPL).
+This Modular route total cost for a fATPL licence quoted of £86k includes our ATPL ground school course costs mentioned above and a PPL costing £12.5k.
+It excludes accomodation costs and the costs of the 13 CAA or EASA ATPL exams and Flight Tests needed that are paid directly to the CAA or the EASA NAA involved.
+Due to the current acute shortage of pilots wordwide, there are now a few sponsored places offered by some airlines, but these are highly competitive and are often loans that are paid back during the early years of your bonded employment with the airline.

 If we can be of further assistance, do not hesitate to get in touch.
 Whichever route you choose or can afford, good luck with your flying – it’s a great career.